read-0nly/FreeChat/README.md

 Go to the chat tab, type in the top bar, press enter, watch the chat flow in the black middle box.
 Bottom box is debug - it's the traffic you're receiving.

 ![](./1.png)

+DO NOT GO BACKWARDS IT WILL CRASH because I'm dumb but also this is a really brute demo